burespe1/semantic-dictionary/drafts/DR_EU_2024-490/availability-check-and-location-for-transport-on-demand-and-personal-transport-where-relevant-car-sharing-availability-and-locat.md

 subcategory: Availability check and location
 ---

-**Availability check and location – _for transport on demand and personal transport where relevant - car-sharing availability and location, bike-sharing availability and location, scooter-sharing availability and location, and other vehicle-sharing availability and location_** information disseminating the availability of shared vehicles (e.g., car, bike, scooter) at a specific location (dedicated to vehicle sharing).

 >It may derive from the capacity of a given area and vehicle location information at a specific time.